wisecode-org/snoopy-os-provision/README.md

-# Snoopy OS Preseed ISO Builder
+# Debian Preseed ISO Builder for Snoopy Server

 This repo contains a fully automated pipeline to build a custom hybrid (BIOS+UEFI) Debian installation ISO with an embedded preseed.cfg for unattended server installations.
 The resulting ISO file is saved as an artifact in GitHub Actions after the CI/CD pipeline runs.